CSR Tools

 4) Integration into VSME reporting

-Once the mapping has been completed, companies can target:
+Once the mapping has been completed, you can:

 • Define core indicators for the VSME sustainability report

-• Closing data gaps and optimizing internal processes for ESG reporting
+• Close data gaps and optimize internal processes for ESG reporting

-• Communicating material topics transparently in the sustainability report
+• Communicate material topics transparently in the sustainability report

 Mapping of environmental topics (ESRS E1-E5) in the VSME sustainability report

 A central element of the VSME sustainability report is the disclosure of environmental indicators.
 The ESRS environmental topics (E1-E5) play a key role here.
-In this section, we show how these topics can be assigned to the VSME disclosure requirements.
+Below we show how these topics can be assigned to the VSME disclosure requirements.

 ESRS E1 - Climate change

-Climate change has a direct impact on companies – from rising energy costs to physical risks from extreme weather events.
-And many companies are actively contributing to climate change through their emissions.
-The relevant reporting requirements in the VSME Sustainability Report are:
+Climate change has a direct impact on companies, from rising energy costs to physical risks from extreme weather events.
+Many companies also actively contribute to climate change through their emissions.
+The relevant reporting requirements in the VSME sustainability report are:

 • B3 - Energy and greenhouse gas emissions: Recording of energy consumption and CO2 emissions.

-• C3 – Climate targets & transition plans: If a company has specific climate strategies, these can be disclosed in the comprehensive module.
+• C3 - Climate targets and transition plans: If a company has specific climate strategies, these can be disclosed in the comprehensive module.

 • C4 - Climate-related risks: Assessment of physical and transitory climate risks, including extreme weather events, regulatory changes and financial impacts on the business.